 N26 VS REVOLUT

-Over the past year, there’s been an increased interest in switching from traditional Irish Banks over to digital banks like N26 and Revolut instead.
-In my opinion, digital banks are a great alternative and a fantastic way to make some serious savings when it comes to your day to day banking.
-Here’s my guide to both N26 and Revolut, the two biggest and most popular digital banking services in Ireland, to help you decide if digital banking is for you and which service would better serve your needs.
+Over the past few years, there’s been an increased interest in switching from traditional Irish Banks over to digital banks like N26 and Revolut instead.
+Digital banks can be a great alternative and a fantastic way to make some serious savings when it comes to your day to day banking.
+Here’s a quick guide to both N26 and Revolut, the two biggest and most popular digital banking services in Ireland, to help you decide if digital banking is for you and which service would better serve your needs.

 Who are they?

-N26 is a German bank that currently operates in 20 countries with plans to expand over to the United States shortly.
+N26 is a German bank that currently operates in 22 countries.
 They are authorised by the German Central bank as well as the European Central bank, which means that they are just as safe for you to use as any Irish high street bank.

 Both N26 and Revolut are digital banks, meaning that unlike Irish Banks they don’t have any physical branches or locations that you can walk into.
 So, if you are a fan of physically lodging or depositing your cash then these options are probably not ones you should consider taking on as your main bank.